dalogue1/PicoDVI-N64_PCB/README.md

 The zip for the Gerber Files is provided.

-The GitHub for PicoDVI-Sock is located at https://github.com/Wren6991/Pico-DVI-Sock
+The GitHub for Pico-DVI-Sock is located at https://github.com/Wren6991/Pico-DVI-Sock

 The GitHub for n64adv2_pcb is located at https://github.com/borti4938/n64adv2_pcb